samzhao88/AgreeMates/README.md

 vagrant ssh
 ```

+'vagrant up' may take a while to complete, but unless it throws an error it is still working.
-Once setup, AgreeMates will be installed at '/AgreeMates' in the virtual machine
+Once setup, AgreeMates will be installed at '~/AgreeMates' in the virtual machine